Peace and Tech: Part 3

 Powerful AI systems are needed to enable the underlying capabilities of powerful VR/AR devices, and VR/AR devices will be needed to enable numerous capabilities of AI assistants.
 We can imagine these technologies collaborating, similar to the collaborations between the Greek deities—Hephaestus made a number of items for various deities, and Hypnos helped other deities achieve their goals.
 The AI power symbolized by Hephaestus will help unlock the full potential of VR/AR, while the VR/AR power symbolized by Hypnos will help unlock the full potential of AI.

-The Peace Literacy Institute is working to create a Peace Literacy Metaverse, that will use VR, AR, and AI to accelerate and scale up the learning of Peace Literacy.
-The Peace Literacy Metaverse will explore these technological powers in much more detail, providing a deeper understanding of how they overlap, the related ethical challenges, and our responsibilities as human beings.
-The Peace Literacy Metaverse is a new kind of universe that will transform the classroom into an epic journey, comprised of vast worlds and allegorical landscapes, that increase student engagement, accessibility, and the capacity to internalize, apply, and retain Peace Literacy skills.
+The Peace Literacy Institute has created a pilot virtual world for learning Peace Literacy (you can read about our early uses of VR in the classroom, here.
+The Peace Literacy virtual world is designed for students to explore these technological powers in much more detail, providing a deeper understanding of how they overlap, the related ethical challenges, and our responsibilities as human beings.
+The Peace Literacy virtual world is a new kind of universe that will transform the classroom into an epic journey, comprised of allegorical landscapes that increase student engagement, accessibility, and the capacity to internalize, apply, and retain Peace Literacy skills.

 The Garden of Strong Community: An Allegory and Pictorial